What is an SEN Information Report?

 Identification and Assessment

-Where students continue to make less than expected progress, despite high quality teaching targeted at areas of weakness, the HUB Department will assess whether a student has an additional learning need.
+Where students continue to make less than expected progress, despite high quality teaching targeted at areas of weakness, the HUB Department will assess whether a student has a Special Educational Need.
 We accept the principle that student’s needs should be identified and met as early as possible.

 We use a number of indicators and methods to do this: